Black Box (band)

 Black Box is an Italian house music group popular in the late 1980s and early 1990s.
-The group is currently made up of DJ Daniele Davoli, classically trained clarinet teacher Valerio Semplici, keyboardist and electronic musician Mirko Limoni, and vocalist Celestine Walcott-Gordon.
+It consists of DJ Daniele Davoli, classically trained clarinet teacher Valerio Semplici, keyboardist and electronic musician Mirko Limoni, and vocalist Celestine Walcott-Gordon.
 French fashion model Katrin Quinol joined the act in 1989 and became the official face of Black Box, appearing on the cover of their single and album releases as well as in music videos, including the hit "Ride on Time", which was the highest-selling single of 1989 in the UK.
 The following year, it was revealed that Quinol was lip-syncing and had not performed on the recording.
 American singer Martha Wash performed the majority of the songs on the group's debut album, Dreamland, while being uncredited.

 History

 1988–1989: Early beginnings

 Daniele Davoli, Valerio Semplici, and Mirko Limoni formed a production team called Starlight (often credited as Starlight Invention Group).
 The group's first single was a dance single called "Numero Uno", released in 1988.
 The song was often credited by their other alias, Groove Groove Melody.
 "Numero Uno" peaked at number nine on the UK Singles chart.
 In early 1989, they produced a single called "Vocalizado" for Italian singer Robby Magno.
 In mid-1989, the group released the maxi-single "Airport 89" under the name Wood Allen.
 The single peaked at number 99 on the UK Singles chart.